aws-samples/deploy-gguf-model-to-sagemaker/README.md

 ![architecture.png](architecture.png)

 It consists of the following main steps:
 1. Download the GGUF model from HuggingFace and upload it to S3.
-This blog will use the Llama 3 8B GGUF model as an example.
+We will use the Llama 3 8B GGUF model as an example.

 2. Prepare key files required for BYOC in the Notebook: